Running Awk

 strict POSIX mode.
 If you supply `--lint' on the command line,

-and gawk turns on POSIX mode because of POSIXLY_CORRECT,
+turns on POSIX mode because of POSIXLY_CORRECT

 then it will print a warning message indicating that POSIX